Achievable logoAchievable logo

 Procedure:

-2. The athlete squats down, ensuring that heels remain in contact with the floor.
+2. The athlete squats down, keeping heels in contact with the floor.

-3. The lowering continues until the crease of the hips is below the top of the knee.
+3. Continue lowering until the crease of the hips is below the top of the knee.

-4. The athlete should be able to maintain an upright torso, with the dowel remaining overhead.
+4. The athlete should maintain an upright torso, with the dowel remaining overhead.

-5. A minimum of five repetitions is performed for assessment.
+5. Perform a minimum of five repetitions for assessment.

-6. The test is scored as pass/fail based on proper execution.
+6. Score the test as pass/fail based on proper execution.

 Skinfold measurement for body composition